 Children's New Zealand Book Awards 2019

-The annual New Zealand Children's Book Awards finalists list for 2019 have been announced.
+The winners in the New Zealand Children's Book Awards for 2019 have been announced.

 The main categories in the annual awards are - Picture Book, Junior Fiction, Young Adult Fiction, Non-fiction, Illustration, Te Reo Maori book, with a special award for best first book.

-The winners will be announced in a ceremony on August 7, 2019
+The winners were announced in a ceremony on August 7, 2019

 Written by Sacha Cotter and illustrated by Josh Morgan